MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 **To reuse those installed packages, objects and files:**

-You can use the snapshot (installed packages, objects, files) within the context of a web service in a remote session.
-When you create a web service, reference the snapshot ID.
-Then, when the service is executed, the snapshot will be loaded and the session information is automatically available to the service. @@LINK TO VIGNETTE DOC IN MSDN
+You can reload the snapshot (installed packages, objects, files) within the context of a remote session. @LINK TO VIGNETTE DOC IN MSDN

 ```
-@@CAN WE PROVIDE AN EXAMPLE??
+> loadSnapshot("123456789-abcdef-123456789")
 ```

+You can request that a package be installed across the configuration for all users by the administrator once you've sufficiently tested the package(s) as described in this section.